 Council uses a rigorous asset management system which is specifically designed to track and monitor the condition of assets and guide the programing of works to extend, maximise and maintain the life of asset thereby ensuring maximum use before Council needs to renew, upgrade or replace these assets.
 This helps Council with its preventative maintenance and also to prepare financial planning and long term programming around asset maintenance, renewal and upgrades to support the communities of Moira Shire.

 Assets deliver a critical service to communities across the Shire.
-Council is required to continually carry out consultation with these communities and review its existing asset base to ensure service levels are established, and maintained Communities' views are sought and incorporated as part of this prioritisation process - particularly as part of the annual budget process which determines the financing of priorities.
+Council is required to continually carry out consultation with these communities and review its existing asset base to ensure the financing of priorities.